The knowledge of the shadow of the Earth

 But Alexander the Great, possibly the most successful general in Hstory, was to be smarter.
 On 20 September of the year 331 B.C.E., while preparing for the Battle of Arbela, a lunar eclipse occurred.
 Historian Quintus Curtius Rufus ("De la vida y las acciones de Alexandro, el Grande" ["Of the life and actions of Alexander the Great"], translated from the Latin language into Spanish by Don Mateo Ibañez de Segovia y Orellana, Marquis of Corpa, Knight of the Order of Calatraba.
 With license.
 In Madrid: in the press of Ramon Ruiz.
 Year M. DCC.
 XCIV. , Book Quarto [Fourth], Chapter X) relates that "caused in the Army such a religious commotion that unforeseen incident (coming about in occasion of being such a bloody battle just to begin, and whose success had everybody in quite a care) than passing into unrestrained terror, bursted forth the soldiers, worried about it, in voices high and disconsolate."
 Alexander quickly summoned his generals and ordered his Egyptian soothsayers give their views.
 These wisepersons already knew the real cause of eclipses: that the cyclical movement of the Moon led it to be right behind the Earth.
 But it was decided not to explain this to the common soldiers: instead, they said "That the Greeks were denoted by the Sun and the Persians by the Moon; and that no eclipse of this ever failed to be to [these enemies] unlucky omen of some calamity. (...)
 With such, not being there more effective means to curb popular barbarianism, which as unrestrained and inconstant as it were, if it was to be touched of some useless shadow of religion, better obey the Diviners, than their Generals."

 But superstition was slower in leaving off heavily theocratic cultures.
-Incidentally, Jewish historian Josephus gives us the death date of the cruel Herod the Great, saying it was shortly after one of his famous massacres, in which night there was a lunar eclipse.
-With modern Astronomy it is estimated that this may have been the eclipse of 23 March of the year 5 B.C.E. or the one of 13 March of 4 B.C.E.
-With these data and referring to the Gospels, one can speculate that Jesus of Nazareth was born before that date.
+Incidentally, Jewish historian Titus Flavius Josephus gives us the death date of the cruel Herod the Great, saying it was between one of his famous massacres, in which night there was a lunar eclipse, and the Week of Passover.
+With other information given by Josephus and modern Astronomy it is estimated that the king may have died after the eclipse of 15 September of 5 B.C.E. and near the start of the Week of Passover, begun on 12 April of 4 B.C.E., Julian Calendar dates (Titus Flavius Josephus, "Antiquities of the Jews", Book 17, Chapter 6, paragraph 4, through Chapter 9, paragraph 3).
+With these data and choosing the Gospel according to Matthew (2:1-16) instead of the Gospel according to Luke (1:1-7), one can speculate that Jesus of Nazareth was born before the latter date.

 THE TRICK OF COLUMBUS